mattdesl/tendril-webtoy-blog-post/README.md

 My early mood boards leaned toward a monochromatic and stark visual direction.
 It's great to reflect back on these, as it shows how much a project will change as it interates in development.

 <blockquote class="large"><p style="line-height: 22px;font-size: 14px;padding-top: 3px;">💡 On a related note — I wish there was an open source tool for generating flexible masonry-style mood boards from a set of pictures.
-The UX of InVision Boards is great, but it's a pay-to-use service.</p></blockquote>
+The UX of InVision Boards is great, but unfortunately it's a pay-to-use service.</p></blockquote>

 ## Generative Plants